pavkids84-dev/cloud-infrastructure-labs/linux/ssh-basic-lab.md

 bye
 ```

-The exact help output can differ by OpenSSH version.
+The exact command list can vary by OpenSSH version.

 ## Remote and Local SFTP Context